-For home-based workers, this is likely to include other family members, neighbours, visitors and so on.
-It is the employee's responsibility to report all employment related hazards to their own or others' health.
+Homeworkers must also take reasonable care of their own health and safety and that of anyone else who might be affected by what they do.
+This is likely to include other family members, neighbours, visitors and so on.
+It's their responsibility to report all employment-related hazards to their own or others' health.

-All assessments need to identify the hazards that are present and then to assess the extent of the risks.
-Hazards can arise from electrical equipment and VDUs or from equipment and fittings in the room where the work activity is taking place.
-These may include the workstation, seating, lighting, heating and ventilation and so on.
+Hazards can arise from electrical power supply and equipment, such as computers or from equipment and fittings in the room where the work activity is taking place.

 The following should be considered: